redis/redis-doc/commands/eval.md

-Invoke the execution of a server-side Lua script.

 The first argument is the script's source code.
 Scripts are written in [Lua](https://lua.org) and executed by the embedded [Lua 5.1](/topics/lua-api) interpreter in Redis.